John Muir Trail: Rocky Roads

 Rocks weren’t always our adversaries.
 Often they provided a spot to rest our weary feet…in preparation for the challenges ahead.

-One thought on “John Muir Trail: Rocky Roads
+One response to “John Muir Trail: Rocky Roads”

 The way people do it without hiking poles is they are young or in my estimation foolish.
 Take it from a woman who has had 2 knee replacements.
 Both my sons got hiking poles from me for their 35th birthdays with cautionary tales.
 I hope they use them.
 My poles were an extension of me on the JMT.
 My best buddies.
 Got me places I could never had got to without them.
 My knees were pretty shot when I did that trail.
 I knew it was only a matter of time.
 I had abused them to the point I had to wear knee braces and were happy to have them.
 The rocks are hard and sturdy.
 You are right-they can be your friends.
 I learned that all of nature had a place and I was honored to be a part of it.
 The JMT will be there long after me and I was so grateful to be allowed a time to visit.
 Thanks for the memories.
 I’m so glad you got to see what I meant.
 You my friends and I too got to experience the range of light and it makes my heart glow.